admariner/awesome-chalice/README.md

 - Building libraries of Ops functions, including ChatOps.
 - Managing AWS accounts programmatically.
 - Creating web applications with your favorite front-end toolkit.
-- Providing the web API backend layer to cross-platform desktop and mobile applications written in Qt for Python.
+- Providing the web API backend layer for cross-platform desktop and mobile applications written in Qt for Python.

 <a href="https://join.slack.com/t/chalicedev/shared_invite/zt-naadmddi-MRwgFq40Ge3qfcPJR_RaDQ">Join us in Slack.</a>